Survival2D/Server/README.md

 # Description

-1. server-app-api: contains app's request controllers, app's event handlers and components that are related to app
+1. survival2d-app-api: contains app's request controllers, app's event handlers and components that are related to app
-2. server-app-entry: contains AppEntryLoader class (you should not add any classes in this module)
+2. survival2d-app-entry: contains AppEntryLoader class (you should not add any classes in this module)
-3. server-app-entry/config/config.properties: app's configuration file
+3. survival2d-app-entry/config/config.properties: app's configuration file
-4. server-common: contains components that are used by both app and plugin
+4. survival2d-common: contains components that are used by both app and plugin
-5. server-plugin: contains plugin's event handlers, plugin's request controllers and components that are related to plugin.
+5. survival2d-plugin: contains plugin's event handlers, plugin's request controllers and components that are related to plugin.
 You will need handle `USER_LOGIN` event here
-6. server-plugin/config/config.properties: plugin's configuration file
+6. survival2d-plugin/config/config.properties: plugin's configuration file
-7. server-startup: contains ApplicationStartup class to run on local (you should not add any classes in this module)
+7. survival2d-startup: contains ApplicationStartup class to run on local (you should not add any classes in this module)
-8. server-startup/src/main/resources/log4j.properties: log4j configuration file
+8. survival2d-startup/src/main/resources/log4j.properties: log4j configuration file

 # How to build?

 You can build by:

 1. Running `mvn clean install` on your terminal
 2. Opening `build.sh` file and set `EZYFOX_SERVER_HOME` by your `ezyfox-server` folder path and run `bash build.sh` file on your terminal

 # How to run?

 ## Run on your IDE

-You just move to `server-startup` module and run `ApplicationStartup`
+You just move to `survival2d-startup` module and run `ApplicationStartup`

 ## Run by ezyfox-server

 To run by `ezyfox-server` you need to follow by steps:

 1. Download [ezyfox-sever](https://resources.tvd12.com/) (the standard version is for IoT servers and the full version is for normal servers)
 2. Open `build.sh` file and set `EZYFOX_SERVER_HOME` variable, let's say you place `ezyfox-server` at `/Programs/ezyfox-server` so `EZYFOX_SERVER_HOME=/Programs/ezyfox-server`